-So whether you want to read this book to gain a global and comprehensive perspective on WWI's legal issues, to be entertained by the famous, infamous, or little known cases or the stories of the lawyers and judges involved, discover little-known issues, cases, or personalities from the war period, or gain a background on the modern issues related to war, this book has something for each type of reader: the lawyer, judge, law student, fans of history or the history of war, or the general reader.
+World War I Law and Lawyers: Issues, Cases, and Characters provides a global and comprehensive perspective on WWI's legal issues, while offering entertaining stories of famous, infamous, or little known cases and the lawyers and judges who took part in these cases.
+Discover little-known issues, cases, or personalities from the war period, or gain a background on the modern issues related to war.

 This book has something for everyone; lawyer, judge, law student, and general or war history enthusiasts.